pfheatwole/thesis/source/demonstration.rst

 ..
 Materials (rho_upper, rho_lower, rho_ribs)

-In this case, the material densities can be read straight from the technical
+In this case, the material densities can be read directly from the technical
 specifications:

 .. list-table:: Hook 3 material densities